 NC State’s Online and Distance Education programs are authorized or exempt from authorization in all 50 states, the District of Columbia and U.S. territories.

 The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered in other states, to give them confidence that programs in other states are properly authorized and thus to improve the quality of online education.
-NC-SARA Policies and Standards(.pdf)

 NC State University was approved in October 2016 by SARA-North Carolina to participate in NC-SARA.

 Though California is not a member of SARA, NC State University is able to offer online education in California by means of exemption from authorization.

 Effective February 20, 2017, The University of North Carolina System will manage and process all residency determinations.
 All NDS students requesting in-state residency consideration for tuition purposes are required to complete the North Carolina Residency Determination Service (RDS) form prior to completing the NDS application.